Yahoo Privacy Center

 This policy covers how Yahoo treats personal information that Yahoo collects and receives, including information related to your past use of Yahoo products and services.
 Personal information is information about you that is personally identifiable like your name, address, email address, or phone number, and that is not otherwise publicly available.

 This policy does not apply to the practices of companies that Yahoo does not own or control, or to people that Yahoo does not employ or manage.
-In addition, some companies that Yahoo has acquired have their own, preexisting privacy policies which may be viewed on our acquired companies page.
+In addition, some companies that Yahoo has acquired have their own, preexisting privacy policies which may be viewed on our affiliates page.

 Yahoo collects personal information when you register with Yahoo, when you use Yahoo products or services, when you visit Yahoo pages or the pages of certain Yahoo partners, and when you enter promotions or sweepstakes.
 Yahoo may combine information about you that we have with information we obtain from business partners or other companies.